papers-we-love/papers-we-love.github.io/source/2014-03-17-brandon-bloom-programming-algebraic-effects-handlers.html.markdown

 description: Brandon Bloom on Programming with Algebraic Effects and Handlers
 ---

 For our second meetup, we're excited to have [Brandon Bloom](https://twitter.com/BrandonBloom) presenting the paper [Programming with Algebraic Effects and Handlers](https://github.com/papers-we-love/papers-we-love/blob/master/plt/programming-with-algebraic-effects-and-handlers.pdf?raw=true) by Andrej Bauer and Matija Pretnar.
+READMORE

 ## Intro